 (G) All U.S. citizenship and immigration status verification documentation shall be kept in the child's case record regardless of the child's status.

-(H) For a child who enters foster care on or after the effective date of this rule, the agency shall verify citizenship or immigration status within sixty days of entrance.
+(H) For a child who enters foster care , the Title IV-E agency shall verify citizenship or immigration status within sixty days of entrance.